liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 Microsoft Entra B2B provides authentication and management of guests.
 Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account.

 With SharePoint and OneDrive integrated with Azure B2B Invitation Manager, you can share files, folders, list items, document libraries, and sites with external people.
 This feature provides an upgraded experience from the existing secure external sharing recipient experience.
-Additionally, Azure B2B Invitation Manager one-time passcode feature allows users who don't have existing Work or School accounts or Microsoft Accounts to not have to create accounts to authenticate, but can instead use the one time passcode to verify their identity.
+Additionally, Azure B2B Invitation Manager offers a one-time passcode feature.
+This allows users without Work, School, or Microsoft accounts to authenticate using a code, instead of creating a new account.

 Enabling this integration doesn't change your sharing settings.
 For example, if you have site collections where external sharing is turned off, it remains off.